 All in all, the Plus Series is well-suited to watching just about anything except super-fast action such as sports, thanks to the panel’s limited 60Hz refresh rate.

 Read our full Roku Plus Series 4K QLED TV review.

-For the best TV you can buy for under $1,000, there's no beating the TCL 6-Series Roku TV R635.
+For the best TV you can buy for under $1,000, there's almost no beating the TCL 6-Series Roku TV R635.
 It's one of the best values in the TV world, and in our testing we found that its combination of QLED color and mini-LED backlighting made for impressive picture quality and excellent HDR performance that outclasses many more expensive models.

 Read our full TCL 6-Series Roku TV (R655) review.

 The TCL 5-Series Google TV (S546) wowed us with its combination of smart TV features, solid performance and great value for your dollar.
 Building on the foundation of the already-good 5-Series Roku model, the move to Google TV gives the affordable 4K smart TV a more premium smart TV platform, one that offers personalized and customizable suggestions, a huge assortment of smart features, and deep Google Assistant integration that makes it a viable center for the entire home of connected gadgets.

 But it also offers a step up in other aspects of the TV.
 From color quality to lag times, the 5-Series Google TV is a more polished version of the 5-Series TV, delivering an excellent QLED 4K display, a slick remote control, and a surprisingly wide array of gaming features for a 60Hz TV.
 For a smart TV that sells for under $1,000 for most size options, it's easily one of the best TVs on the market.